Irrigated agriculture is vital to Victoria’s communities. It sustains rural jobs and produces food for all Australians as well as for export overseas.

 Case study

 The Goulburn-Murray Irrigation District has two key irrigation projects.
-They are the Water Efficiency Program and the Connections Project.
+They are the Water Efficiency Project and the Connections Project.
 Between them, these projects are generating 449 gigalitres of annual water savings.
 They also improve the standards of irrigation services for thousands of customers.

 As shown in this video, the Connections Project involved installing almost 10,000 meters, treating 310km and decommissioning another 1,725km of channels.
 This resulted in 7,709 farms gaining a modernised irrigation delivery system.